 Regarding section 3.2: The committee did not concur with the part where it states, “there is potential to develop comprehensive publications that provide similar guidance on other emerging digital technologies such as artificial intelligence, digital sensors, Internet of Things, satellite communications, digital twins, and maritime robotics technologies.”

-The ARM committee observes that these identified topics fall outside the scope of IALA’s domain.
-It is understood that relevant guidance on these subjects can be found through other sources.
+The ARM committee observes that these identified topics may fall outside the scope of IALA’s domain.
+It is understood that relevant guidance on these subjects can be found through other sources, but IALA might provide guidance on application of these technologies when used within IALA domain on Marine AtoN.
+Duplication of documents/info on these subjects within IALA should be avoided.

 ACTION REQUESTED